jorgecarleitao/pyglet-gui/docs/viewer.rst

         Sets the manager of this class.

     This class exposes important attributes of the manager such as the theme and (manager's) batch.
-    It represents the idea that any controller or viewer in Pyglet-gui are regulated by a :class:`~pyglet_gui.core.Manager`.
+    It represents the idea that any controller or viewer in Pyglet-gui are managed by a :class:`~pyglet_gui.manager.Manager`.

     .. method:: get_batch

         Returns a dictionary of the form {'batch': batch, 'group': group}
-        where `group` is a string from the available drawing groups of the manager.
+        where `group` is a string from the available drawing :attr:`groups <pyglet_gui.manager.ViewerManager.group>` of the manager.

     .. attribute:: theme